 The sharp focus on authenticity and superior products is what draws customers to this small business from Williamsburg, Norfolk, Charlottesville and beyond.
-European and Middle eastern immigrants, along with food connoisseurs, make the trip to purchase hard-to- find products from Lebanon, Turkey, Italy, Spain, and of course, Greece.
+European and Middle Eastern immigrants, along with food connoisseurs, make the trip to purchase hard-to- find products from Lebanon, Turkey, Italy, Spain, and of course, Greece.
 In addition to members of these communities, the store also serves residential neighbors, area laborers, VCU students and downtown office workers.
-On many Saturdays, long-time Richmond resident, Henry Berling, can be found stocking up on supplies, and enjoying sandwiches with his sons and grandchildren, just like his daddy did decades ago when “Mr. Nick” was around.
-You might even find Dr. Nick Tarasidis singing a greek melody and discussing politics, like the old-timers did!
+On many Saturdays, long-time Richmond resident, Henry Berling, can be found stocking up on supplies, and enjoying sandwiches with his sons and grandchildren, just like his father did decades ago when “Mr. Nick” was around.
+You might even find Dr. Nick Tarasidis, or handyman Michalis Pafras singing a greek melody and discussing politics, like the old-timers did!

 Manuel remodeled in 2000 to maintain the “Mediterranean atmosphere” … from the arched doorways painted the color of the Aegean sea, to the large black and white diamond tiled floors, use of the old-fashioned deli paper and vats of almost any type of olives.
 An RTD reporter/customer once commented, “Although I’ve never been, I just know this place is alive with the music of Greece, (it’s) the real thing.”